La vendedora de rosas: Plot

-At Christmas time in Medellín, impoverished girl Andrea flees from her home after a beating from her mother and looks for Mónica, a rose seller who also fled her family after her grandmother died.
-In Barrio Triste, a poor and dangerous neighborhood, Mónica leads a group of friends who are immersed in a life of drug use and prostitution.
-The group is composed of Diana, known as Cachetona; Judy, who prostitutes herself; and Claudia, who also sells roses.
+At Christmas time in Medellín, an impoverished teenager named Andrea runs away from her home after a family discussion and looks for Mónica, a rose seller who also ran away from her family after her grandmother died.
+In Barrio Triste, a poor and dangerous neighborhood, Mónica lives with a group of friends who are immersed in a life of drug use and prostitution.
+The group is composed of Diana, known as "Cachetona"; Judy, who prostitutes herself; and Claudia, who also sells roses.
 They live in a hostel for low-income individuals.
-The city is celebrating the Novena of aguinaldos.
+At this time, Colombia is celebrating the Novena of aguinaldos, a Christmas Eve tradition.

-A street gang led by Don Héctor discuss their next hits.
-After spotting a drug addict, gang members Zarco and El Enano attack and rob him.
-Zarco later returns with a gun and shoots him, an act that Don Héctor does not like.
+A street gang led by Don Héctor discusses their next hits.
+After spotting a drug addict, the gang members Zarco and El Enano attack and rob him.
+However, Zarco returns with a gun and shoots him, an act that Don Héctor does not like at all.

 In the city, Andrea starts selling roses like her friends while Judy prostitutes herself to buy clothes.
-While selling roses, a drunk man gives Mónica a watch, she thinks it is a gift from heaven from her mother and plans to give it to her boyfriend Anderson, a young drug dealer for their fifteen-day anniversary.
-However, she breaks up with him after finding out that he was flirting with Marcela, a friend of Claudia's.
+While Mónica is selling her roses, a drunk man gives her a toy wristwatch; she thinks it is a gift from heaven sent by her mother.
+She plans to give it to her boyfriend Anderson, a young drug dealer.
+However, she breaks up with him after finding out that he was flirting with Marcela, Claudia's friend.

 Andrea wanders the streets and is caught by a homeless man who tries to molest her.
 Choco and Zorro chase him away.
 They kill a homeless man who was dozing in a park after mistaking him for Andrea's attacker.

-Mónica and Andrea return to Miramar; Andrea returns home but leaves again after stealing her sister's roller skates and picking up her clothes.
-Meanwhile, Don Héctor's gang is arguing about Zarco's recklessness, which put the gang at risk; Mónica meets her cousin, El Enano, who asks her to show him the watch.
-She is then deceived by Zarco, who exchanges the watch for another of lower quality.
+Mónica and Andrea return to Miramar; Andrea returns to her home but leaves again after stealing her sister's roller skates and picking up her clothes.
+Meanwhile, Don Héctor's gang are arguing about Zarco's behavior, which put the gang at risk.
+Mónica meets her cousin, El Enano, who asks her to show him the watch.
+Zarco arrives and sees the watch; he "exchanges" it for another of lower quality.

-Mónica returns to her old home where she plans to spend Christmas Eve, but after her aunt's husband tries taking advantage of her while she is napping she decides to leave again.
-Meanwhile, Mónica contacts Chinga, a homeless boy, to steal some jewelry to get money for fireworks and clothing.
-Andrea and Judy sell the roller skates, but Judy swindles her, keeping about half of the sales price.
-Andrea finds out and becomes depressed, but after Mónica confronts Judy the three reconcile.
+Mónica returns to her old home where she plans to spend Christmas Eve, but her aunt's husband tries to sexually abuse her while she takes a nap.
+She decides to leave again and spend Christmas Eve with her friends.
+Mónica contacts Chinga, a homeless boy, to steal some jewelry to get money for fireworks and clothing.
+Meanwhile, Andrea and Judy sell the roller skates, but Judy scams her, keeping more than half of the sale price.
+Andrea finds out about the trick and feels betrayed by Judy, but after Mónica confronts Judy, they talk, reach an amicable solution, and hug each other.